123456789_123456789_123456789_123456789_123456789_

 change_column_null :products, :name, false

-When setting the null constraint to true, this means that column will accept a null value, otherwise the NOT NULL constraint is applied and a value must be passed in order to persist the record to the database.
+Setting the null constraint to true implies that column will accept a null value, otherwise the NOT NULL constraint is applied and a value must be passed in order to persist the record to the database.

 NOTE: You could also write the above change_column_default migration as change_column_default :products, :approved, false, but unlike the previous example, this would make your migration irreversible.